simonqhughes/mevo_mv/config_store/doc/design/configuration_store_requirements.md

 ## Secure Key Value Storage\Updating and Settings and Permissions\Writing Keys (REQ-6.4.xx-SKVS-USP-WK) Requirements.

 ##### REQ-6.5.01-SKVS-USP-WK
-CS object values can be written in one or more operation.
+CS KV values can be written in one or more operation.
 todo: are there any requirements arising from these statements?
 They appear to refer to CS internal implementation details.
 - The CRC block including the activation is set after the last value